-- i) Safe removal of existing buildings; - ii) Retention where possible of trees and high quality landscaping; - iii) How the development will conserve or enhance the character and appearance of the Hexham Conservation Area; and - iv) Safe access for vehicles, pedestrians and cyclists.
+- i) Safe removal of existing buildings; - ii) Retention where possible of trees and high quality landscaping;

 This site can accommodate at least 20 dwellings.

 6.1.31 The Police Houses site has recently been sold for development, and it is anticipated that the site could deliver in the region of 20 houses.
 There is currently a very low-density housing development on the site, which were the original police houses associated with the police station.